scalabridge/curriculum/cheatsheet.md

 # Cheat Sheet
 ___

 This cheat sheet has been adapted from the awesome [cheatsheet from the Coursera Scala Course](https://github.com/lampepfl/progfun-wiki/blob/gh-pages/CheatSheet.md).
 Thank you to @mbren for the suggestion.

+The scope is intentionally small, but if there are other core library methods we are missing examples / explanations of, please contribute!

 **TODO:**